cyberkillua/cyberkillua/README.md

 Hello there!
-My name is Moshood and I'm a back-end developer at [MaterialsPro](https://www.materialspro.ng/) where I'm maintaining our APIs for our B2B customers to buy, sell, and deliver high volumes of construction materials.
+My name is Moshood and I'm a back-end developer at [MaterialsPro](https://www.materialspro.ng/) where I'm maintaining our APIs for B2B customers to buy, sell, and deliver high volumes of construction materials.

 ## Meta
-* Currently reading — You don't know JS
-* Currently writing — [Killua Blog](https://medium.com/@moshood988), my personal blog writing about problems I find interesting in my daily job.
+* Currently writing — [Killua Blog](https://medium.com/@moshood988), my blog is about problems I find interesting in my daily job.
-* Currently learning — AI, LLMs
+* Currently learning — DSAs
 * Wanna reach out?
 Check out my portfolio at [moshood.xyz](www.moshood.xyz) and in the mailspace as `moshood988@gmail.com`
 * Pronouns: he/him